ST ANDREW’S DAY THURSDAY 30 NOVEMBER 2023

 AUGUSTINE UNITED CHURCH, 41 GEORGE IV BRIDGE, EDINBURGH AND ONLINE

 Fellows are invited to register to attend the Anniversary Meeting either in person or online.
-This will be a hybrid event and will start at the earlier time of 12:30noon GMT.
-Number of in-person attendees at the church is limited to 100 so please let us know in advance if you are unable to take up your place.
+This will be a hybrid event and will start at 4.30PM GMT.
+The number of in-person attendees at the church is limited to 100 so please let us know in advance if you are unable to take up your place.

-This event will be followed by a reception and buffet lunch.
+This event will be followed by a reception and nibbles.

 To see the agenda and other meeting information and to register in advance click here:

-This will give you the opportunity to view the Agenda and vote online for new Fellows and Council members.
+This will give you the opportunity to view the Agenda and vote online for new Fellows, Honorary Fellows and Council members, including the President.
 The agenda and further documentation is available on the Fellow’s Only area of the website and will be posted to those Fellows for whom we do not have an email address.
 We will also be circulating a notice to register and vote by email.